 1. The Jacket

 Even if you are not a jacket girl — like me — you need a black blazer.
-Select a very simple 1-2 button style that hits at the waist or slightly below, with slim fit and simple, classic lapels.
+Select a very simple 1-2 button style that hits at the waist or slightly below, with a slim fit and simple, classic lapels.
 I will show you how to wear it, and you will wear it.
 I promise.
-And if you really and truly believe a black blazer has no room in your closet, I’ll give you permission to substitute a casual jacket, like a denim jacket, a moto jacket, a bomber or a military style jacket, in a neutral.
+And if you really and truly believe a black blazer has no room in your closet, I’ll give you permission to substitute a casual jacket, like a denim jacket, a moto jacket, a bomber or a military-style jacket, in a neutral.
 You won’t regret it.